 High ozone levels in the Basin prompted DAQ to examine the emissions impact of permitted new sources and develop emission reduction strategies at existing sources.

 New or modified sources that emit pollutants must obtain an Approval Order (AO) prior to beginning construction.
 These AOs may include emissions limits on construction and operation activities.
 The required BACT analysis for new or modified sources ensures that the permitted activity uses state-of-the-art pollution control devices to control the precursor emissions, particularly VOCs, which lead to the formation of ozone.
 The AO also ensures that the new or modified source will comply with the National Ambient Air Quality Standards (NAAQS).

 DAQ wants to ensure that existing oil and gas production sources control emissions adequately.
 Much of the emissions in the Basin come from this older equipment.
-The Air Quality Board recently finalized four rules that establish the following requirements:
+The Air Quality Board recently finalized four rules (2 MB) that establish the following requirements:

 - General provisions to ensure that equipment is operated in a manner that minimizes VOC emissions.

 - Requirement to replace existing high-bleed pneumatic controllers with low-bleed controllers.

 - Requirement to use bottom filling or submerged filling when loading product into tanker trucks.